donaldRwilliams/BGGM/README.md

 <img src="man/figures/README-unnamed-chunk-10-1.png" width="60%" style="display: block; margin: auto;" />

 We emphasize that GGMs are often thought to capture conditionally *independent* relations--i.e., evidence for the null hypothesis of no effect, conditional on the other variables in the model.
-However, the dominant approach assesses conditional *dependence* (*ρ*<sub>*i**j*</sub> ≠ 0), and then sets the off-diagonal elements to zero otherwise. **BGGM** can explicitly answers the question of conditional independence.
+However, the dominant approach assesses conditional *dependence* (*ρ*<sub>*i**j*</sub> ≠ 0), and then sets the off-diagonal elements to zero otherwise. **BGGM** can explicitly answer the question of conditional independence.

 Edge differences
 ----------------